mitch092/software_renderer/README.md

 - [] Use Intel Advisor to help me help the compiler autovectorize better.

+- [] Implement offline rendering for wireframe and model rendering.

 - [] Make a new branch called "parallel_candidate_OpenMP" in which I will use OpenMP and Intel Advisor in order to autovectorize and automultithread everything in data.h.
 GLM will be left alone.